Fubi118/hyprlock-equalizer/README.md

 The visualizer bars are defined in the scripts (`eq.sh` and `eq_inverted.sh`) by mapping numeric amplitude values to Unicode characters.

 - To **change the appearance** of the bars, edit the character arrays inside these scripts.
-  see examples/eq_variations.txt for some ideas. be creative and replace these characters with others (e.g., different block elements, Braille patterns, or custom Unicode symbols).
+  see `examples/eq_variations.txt` for some ideas. be creative and replace these characters with others (e.g., different block elements, Braille patterns, or custom Unicode symbols).

 ### Adjusting the Number of Bars
-The number of bars are set like this "bars = 20" you can easily change the amount without breaking anything.
+The number of bars are set like this `bars = 20`.
+See `examples/cava_config` you can easily change the amount without breaking anything.